pi314/iroiro/doc/iroiro.itertools.md

-# warawara.itertools
+# iroiro.itertools

-This document describes the API set provided by `warawara.itertools`.
+This document describes the API set provided by `iroiro.itertools`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## `is_iterable(obj)`